Adventure SafarisOff-the-Beaten-Track Safaris & Hidden TreasuresWildlife Safaris

 TALK TO US

-It continues to be dry and sunny but the day-time temperatures increase to up to 22-24C.
-However the continuing morning fog and cold sea winds keep the daytime temperatures down on the coast.
+Continues to be dry and sunny but temperatures rise gradually, fog lessens and wildlife becomes more active.
+A good balance of warmth and visibility.
 Again it is warmer in Koakoland away from the influence of the sea.
 This is considered the best time to visit as it is a little warmer and the morning fog is not so heavy.
-The little bit of rain clears the sky nicely.
-And you’re more likely to see some wildlife as they tend to be more out and about.
+Plus October is a good time too visit the rest of the country as well.

 AVG RAINFALL 0mm